OpenMPT/openmpt/packageTemplate/readme.txt

 * If you have an existing *portable* installation of OpenMPT and wish to re-use its settings, copy mptrack.ini, SongSettings.ini, Keybindings.mkb and plugin.cache to the directory into which you extract the archive.
-* If there is no previous installation or if you have an existing *standard* installation of OpenMPT, you're done: just extract the archive and launch OpenMPT.exe.
+* If there is no previous installation, you're done: just extract the archive and launch OpenMPT.exe.
 * Hints on making an OpenMPT installation portable can be found in the System Setup chapter of the manual (OpenMPT Manual.chm).